dirkkelly/dirkkelly/content/philosophy/do-justice-love-kindness-walk-humbly.md

 - democracy
 - capitalism
 aliases: []
+image: "/uploads/2018/03/09/tumblr_ng9bexfv4Z1t50zepo1_500-rose.jpg"

 ---
-This society which praises capitalism for its efficiency in driving progress, justifies the resulting destruction of life with the claim that it is doing so with the permission of both the people and God.
+This society which praises capitalism for its efficiency in driving progress, justifies the resulting destruction of life under the claim that it is doing so with the permission of both the people and God.
 These justifications are not only unacceptable, they're also lies.
 The dominant culture is driven by neither Democratic or Christian values which it pays so much lip service to.

 Democracy and Christianity are frameworks for creating equality among people, in theory.
 In practice the dominant forms of Democracy and Christianity have been co-opted by the powerful to serve as tools that concentrate wealth and power to reward themselves and punish everyone else.

-It's easy to despair over the destructive cost of this ever optimizing dominant culture, which has lead to so much death and destruction around the world.
-As members of society it is important that we hold these atrocities with appropriate weight, the suffering of us all is a shared experience.
+It's easy to despair that the result of this dominant culture optimizing their implementation of these frameworks has lead to so much death and destruction around the world.
+As members of society it is important to hold these atrocities with appropriate weight, the suffering of us all is a shared experience.
 However to allow that despair to consume you robs you of the energy you need to be effective change in the world around you.

 As mentioned earlier, Democracy and Christianity are tools, learning and using them in your community is how you can bring about change to your society.